Integrability from categorification and the 2-Kac-Moody Algebra: 2-graded integrability

-where we have used the equivariance of $t$.
-Considering this as an equation on the graded 3-term complex \eqref{tensorxmod}, we see that the term $[L_0,tP_{-1}]$ has total degree-(-1), while all the other terms have total degree-0.
-Therefore, we have
+where we have used the Leibniz rule of $\textbf{t}$ with respect to the 2-KK Poisson structure \eqref{2poisdualR}.
+Here, we apply instead $ 1\otimes t $, from which we see that the first term vanishes by degree reasons, whence we have